IyadFa/Javascript-code-editor-CLI/README.md

 This is a Javascript CLI made with Typescript to code on the go.
 This project is still in development and you can use it for educational purposes.

+You may find this code as npm packe on https://www.npmjs.com/package/eyad_cli

 # How to get started

 Run `npm install eyad_cli` to install the package.